 Key points about insulin syringes

-- There are 3 different-sized syringes available in New Zealand: 0.3mL, 0.5 mL and 1 mL.
+- There are 3 different-sized insulin syringes available in Aotearoa New Zealand: 0.3 mL, 0.5 mL and 1 mL.

-- Although insulin pens are generally more common than insulin syringes, insulin syringes with needles can be used for giving insulin to young children for insulin not available in cartridge form and when mixing 2 insulins together.
+- Although insulin pens are more commonly used than insulin syringes, insulin syringes can be used for giving insulin to young children or when mixing 2 insulins together.

 - Find out how to use insulin syringes safely.